SPARSHSHRI10/Movie-Hub/README.md

 * React Router Dom
 * TMDB API

+# Live Version
+Site is live at https://themoviehub-ss.netlify.app/

 # Creating your own API key

  * Create a .env file on the root of your project and add your own API key to the file.
 You can request one here https://developers.themoviedb.org/